dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere-world.md

 layout: post
 categories: three.js
 id: 872
-updated: 2021-05-22 14:18:54
+updated: 2021-05-22 14:21:31
-version: 1.16
+version: 1.17
 ---

 Earlier this week I wrote a [post on a simple tree model](/2021/05/19/threejs-examples-tree-sphere/) in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), so today I thought I would write a post on another example in which I am using that tree model to create a simple world of sorts with these trees all over it.
 The idea here is to just have instances of this simple tree model positioned on the surface of a sphere.
 With that said I am going to want to have a main world module that will create and position a collection of three models, and it will also make use of some additional features that I have worked out in other examples, such as using canvas elements to create textures for the trees as well as the world sphere itself.
-So this time around the three.js example in this post is actually now just one example but a combination of several examples that I have worked out all ready in the past.
+So this time around the [three.js example](/2021/02/19/threejs-examples/) in this post is actually now just one example but a combination of several examples that I have worked out all ready in the past.
+This is not the first such example that I have made think this, but I think that I would like to make at least a few of these as I try t find out what I might like to do with three.js over the long term when it comes to making animations, games, or maybe even something practical if I can manage doing so.

 <!-- more -->